 While August is known as the festival month in Scotland, the winter isn’t free from its exciting events and activities.
 Some of the biggest traditions are held over the winter and you may find.

-Below we’ve put together a list of the Scotland winter festivals and events you may want to come to Scotland for, or experience while you’re visiting.
+Below we’ve put together a list of the winter festivals and events in Scotland you may want to come to here for, or experience while you’re visiting.
+For instance, you won't want to miss Scotland's legendary Hogmanay (or "New Year's Eve") celebrations.

 Edinburgh Christmas MarketOne of the biggest in the UK, the Edinburgh Christmas Market includes shows, rides, traditional market stalls and food.